 The Responsible Entity is also entitled to be paid a fee of up to 5% of the purchase price of any authorised investment acquired for the Trust.
 This fee is payable on the day of the acquisition of the relevant investment and is in consideration for the co-ordination of the acquisition.
 The Responsible Entity is also entitled to a fee of up to 5% of the application money raised under a Disclosure Document where the purpose for raising the application money is not to acquire an authorised investment.
 This fee is payable within 7 days of the issue of Units for which the application money is received.
 This fee is for the co-ordination of the relevant capital raising.
 No fees were charged during the year in relation to these items.

-At 30 June 2020, \$43,466 was payable to the Responsible Entity (2019: \$54,013).
+At 30 June 2021, \$23,550 was payable to the Responsible Entity (2020: \$43,466).

-Notes to the consolidated financial statements For the year ended 30 June 2020
+Notes to the consolidated financial statements For the year ended 30 June 2021

-21. Related party disclosures (continued)
+23. Related party transactions (continued)